 During the 1860's, a hospital was built at Somerset on top of a hill, where the patients could benefit from the fresh sea breezes.
-Services by nuns, the hospital treated leporacy, tuberculosis, common injury and illness as well as seamen suffering from tropical infections or disease.
+Serviced by nuns, the hospital treated leprosy, tuberculosis, common injury and illness as well as seamen suffering from tropical infections or disease.
 It is told that one seaman who was treated as a patient was carried kilometers away, to be burried in the scrub away from the settlement, for fear of catching his illness.

 The Jardine family homestead was located on top of a neighbouring hill overlooking Somerset, where the Jardine cannons can still be found.
 Due to the lack of reliable written accounts of the first white settlers in Cape York, there are many conflicting stories regarding the settlment of the Jardine family.

 The graves of John Jardine's son Frank and his wife fan be found just off the beach at Somerset, alongside Japanese Pearling workers and the graves local indigenous community members.